Working with TransUnion to Improve Their Remediation Strategy

 The Kenna Security Platform allowed TransUnion to improve communications between the Analysts and IT Operations teams, making each aware of what vulnerabilities to prioritize, with updated results in real-time.
 This shared data also helped reduce tension between the teams, which led to better teamwork.
 It also cut down on the hours and frustration the director had to face when trying to understand the overall security posture at TransUnion.
 And lastly, the CISO saw a huge, positive shift in the teamwork culture because everyone was aligned on risk throughout the organization.

 TransUnion’s story is not rare.
-If anything, it’s a common situation to see amongst the financial industry when it comes to remediation, since traditional vulnerability management strategies are often more reactive versus proactive.
+If anything, it’s a common situation to see amongst the financial industry when it comes to remediation, since traditional vulnerability management strategies are often more reactive versus proactive like a RBVM approach.
 And let’s be honest, whenever there is miscommunication and tension between teams, how can they team up on risk to avoid breaches?
 In addition, Excel spreadsheets are not a strong strategy on tracking and measuring one’s vulnerability management.
 In today’s age, prioritization while patching in real-time is a necessity.
 If there is ever a breach, one can lose the trust of their customers, and that’s the last thing anyone wants.

 Read more about TransUnion’s story by reading this latest Case Study.